ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 The user action is simulated through two functions: "user says" and "user does", respectively implementing speech commands and postion/gesture commadns.

-Geometry grounding
+Geometry grounding:

 It subscribes to the command topic and analyzes the the command it receives:
 - if it is a "go to posx posy" command, it estrapolates the coordinates from the command string
 - if it is a "go home" command, it sets the home coordinates, which are saved in the ros parameter server.
 - if it is a "go rand" command, it computes random coordinates It publishes the coordinates on the "target pos" topic

-Planner
+Planner:

 It subscribes to the "target pos" topic and computes a simple trajectory to get from the current position (read from the ros param server) to the target position (read from the topic).
 It first reaches the x coordinate and then the y coordinate.
 It publishes the trajectory on the "trajectory" topic.

-robot motion controller
+Robot motion controller:

 It subscribes to the "trajectory topic" and should control the robots actuators in order to make it move.
 In practice it waits 2 seconds and then updates the current position and calls the function to plot the grid and the robot motion.